With funds available in your CoinJar, you can send those funds to any other CoinJar customer or bitcoin address by making a new payment.

 Sending digital currency payments to any external address will send that amount via that currency's blockchain.
 However if your recipient is also a CoinJar member, you can send the amount directly to their CoinJar, avoiding the blockchain altogether.

-When sending an ETH, LTC, or XRP payment, you must send the payment to your recipient's receiving address - not their CoinJar username.
-For the time being, sending directly to another CoinJar member's username will automatically deposit the amount into their Everyday Bitcoin.
+When sending an ETH, LTC, XRP, or ZEC payment, you must send the payment to your recipient's receiving address - not their CoinJar username.
+Sending directly to another CoinJar member's username will automatically deposit the amount into their Everyday Bitcoin as Bitcoin.

 For XRP transfers, you must include the customer's destination tag at the end of the receiving address or the payment will not be processed correctly.